48 Cameras: Current members

-48 Cameras just started the recording of "Songs from the Marriage of Heaven & Hell" according to William Blake with Edward Ka-Spel (The Legendary Pink Dots) on spoken words.
+48 Cameras just started the recording of Songs from the Marriage of Heaven & Hell according to William Blake with Edward Ka-Spel (The Legendary Pink Dots) on spoken words.

 Side projects

 Every member of 48 Cameras has led one or several parallel musical activities.

-In 2002, David Coulter (UK) and Jean M. Mathoul (Belgium) recorded with Charlemagne Palestine (USA) by correspondence the album "Maximin" released on Michael Gira 's label, Young God Records.

-In the same way, in 2004 David Coulter, Jean M. Mathoul and Charlemagne Palestine also recorded with Michael Gira (USA), and one more time by correspondence, "Gantse Mishpuchah - Music in 3 parts", released on the Italian label Fringes Recording.
+In 2002, David Coulter (UK) and Jean M. Mathoul (Belgium) recorded with Charlemagne Palestine (US) by correspondence the album, Maximin, released on Michael Gira 's label, Young God Records.
+In the same way, in 2004 David Coulter, Jean M. Mathoul and Charlemagne Palestine also recorded with Michael Gira (US), and once again by correspondence, Gantse Mishpuchah - Music in 3 Parts, released on the Italian label Fringes Recording.